taylorhackbart/README-generator/sample.md

   ## Usage

-  NA
+  npm

   ## License

-    This project is licensed under the GPL3.0 license.
+    This project is licensed under the MIT license.

   ## Contributing
-  Taylor Hackbart
+  Taylor

   ## Tests